 SSEP testing involves electro-stimulation of a series nerves, recording of the nerves’ performance as they travel to the brain.
 SSEP testing is standard practice for intraoperative neuromonitoring during thoracic, vascular, cervical and brain surgeries, among other types of procedures.

-At Broadview, our experienced team offer the utmost quality in our intraoperative neuromonitoring services.
+At Broadview Spine & Health Centre in Ottawa, our experienced team offer the utmost quality in our intraoperative neuromonitoring services.
 To find out more, call us today at 613-728-2929 or book an appointment online.